State Public Health Order Info

 What follows is a Q & A designed to address common questions regarding this requirement.

 Schools notify parents or guardians about the requirement and provide information on the importance of oral health to overall health and school readiness.
-Schools should also provide enrollment information for Medi-Cal.
+The materials that schools distribute also include Medi-Cal enrollment information.

 Children entering public school for the first time, in kindergarten or first grade, are instructed to have their oral health assessed by a dental professional by May 31 of the first school year.
 Oral health evaluations that occurred within the 12 months prior to school entry also meet this requirement.

 Parents may obtain a waiver of this requirement if they cannot find a dental professional to do the evaluation, the assessment poses an undue economic burden, or the parent chooses not to have their child’s oral health evaluated.

 Schools collect and aggregate specified data and school districts forward specified data by July 1 of each year to their County Office of Education.